Terms and Conditions of Use

 4. The user is notified that these kinds of domains are for special purposes.
 All provided domains are from alternative DNS systems.
 They are not resolving by default on most web browsers and devices.
 We provide only registration services, not resolving, DNS, or other types of web hosting.

-5. Every domain has a limit of five value changes per year (five updates).
+5. Every domain has a limit of three value changes per year (three updates).
 We are storing private keys offline, so every domain update is handmade.
 We will charge $2 for every update that exceeds the limit.
 Please validate your domain value before sending it to us.
 We reserve the right to refuse domain updates that are too frequent or that violate our Terms.

 6. Transaction speed depends entirely on the namespace network.
 Sometimes a transaction may take longer than usual.
 That's why domain registrations/updates can sometimes take longer than usual.
 We do not guarantee that the domain will be registered/updated by a certain time.
 Also, we can't guarantee that a domain will be included in a particular Blockchain.